UrhoKarila/Eachine-E011/README.md

 If this is the first time you're flashing new firmware, the factory firmware has to be erased.
 This step only needs to be performed once, it does not need to be done every time the board is flashed.

 The pristine factory firmware cannot be restored after this step.
-However, there is a factory-like firmware included in the `/bin/` folder of this repo.
+However, there is a factory-like firmware included in the `/bin/` folder of this repository.

 1. Connect the board to the ST-Link.
 Do not connect the 5V pin from the ST-Link - we'll be getting power from a battery for this step.
     You need to complete the next step within a few seconds because current firmware repurposes the programming port to control a camera.
 If you can't connect, cycle power and try again.